Final Expense Insurance Sales Opportunities You May Be Missing

 • Death in year three or later would pay 100 percent of the death benefit.

-Generally, you’ll find that clients who qualify for graded or modified final expense plans have a specific health issue that is chronic in nature and would prevent them from getting a standard or more traditional whole life policy.
+Generally, you’ll find that clients who qualify for graded or modified final expense plans usually have less-than-perfect health and a specific health issue that is recent or chronic in nature and would prevent them from getting a standard or more traditional whole life policy.

 Traditional Final Expense